13,000 4.0 students didn’t get into Cal Poly. Here’s who made the cut for fall 2019

 Of the first-time freshman applications to be selected to attend Cal Poly, more than 15% (2,321) came from Los Angeles County, data show.

-Cal Poly accepted students from nearly every county in California this year, with large portions hailing from Santa Clara County (8.8), San Diego County (7.8) and Orange Counties (7.3).
+Cal Poly accepted students from nearly every county in California this year, with large portions hailing from Santa Clara County (8.8), San Diego County (7.8) and Orange County (7.3).

 Locally, 540 San Luis Obispo County high school students applied this year, and 286 were selected — an acceptance rate of 53%, the highest of any county.
 Those selected had an average GPA of 4.08.